 NAVY PILOT BARANY CHAIR TRAINING

-The interaction of the above senses need be considered.
+All of these different sensory systems also interact, further complicating study of this deadly condition.
 The vestibular sense seems to be suppressed in favor of visual dominance and enhanced by new, novel stimulatory sensations.
-This means that when vision is intact and unobstructed, the mind will favor vision’s spatial information if the vestibular system provides conflicting data.
-If a pilot enters the weather, however, the mind quickly reverses the suppressive effect on the vestibular senses as spatial orientation becomes derived from these inputs.
+This means that when vision is intact and unobstructed, the mind will favor vision’s spatial information over conflicting vestibular system data.
+If a pilot enters poor weather and vision is obstructed, however, the mind quickly reverses the suppressive effect on vestibular senses as spatial orientation becomes derived from these inputs.
 This can sometimes occur with disastrous results as the vestibular system is prone to very specific and reproducible errors when linear or angular accelerations are maintained for significant periods of time.
-Even on the ground at 1 G and 0 knots, the various senses that provide humans with their spatial orientation can be prone to error.
+Even on the ground at 1 G/0 knots, the various senses that provide humans with their spatial orientation can be prone to error.
 We know that humans require at least 2 of the senses described above to be operating correctly to maintain an accurate spatial and postural equilibrium.
-The Romberg Test examines the functioning of these systems by having the patient stand and close their eyes.
-If one’s proprioceptive or vestibular systems have been damaged due to a stroke or other injury, balance will not be able to be maintained without visual input.
+The Romberg Test, which is typically used by doctors to evaluate for stroke, examines the functioning of these systems by having the patient stand and close their eyes.
+If one’s proprioceptive or vestibular systems have been damaged due to brain injury, balance will not be maintained when visual input is eliminated.

-It can now be understood how human biology can predispose aircrew to an erroneous perception of their location and motion relative to the Earth, aka Spatial Disorientation.
-There are variety of specific types of Spatial Disorientation that are known to affect aircrew.
-These will be covered in detail elsewhere.
-Spatial-D is broadly divided into three categories:
+There are variety of specific types of Spatial D that will be covered in detail on a future post.
+But Spatial-D is broadly divided into three categories:

 In summary, Spatial Disorientation remains a constant threat to general, military, and commercial aviation pilots alike.
 Globally, Spatial-D is thought to be the leading cause of mishaps in flight.
 This article provides a foundation for the anatomy, physiology and pathology for Spatial Disorientation and will be referred to in future articles on the topic.
 A list of types of Spatial D and how the above sensory systems make a pilot prone to this deadly syndrome can be found elsewhere.